-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies

+- capital expenditure

+(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-- (ii) bank deposits, money market instruments or money market funds held for treasury purposes; - (iii) derivatives for hedging purposes; - (iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5) or that are not covered by the ESG Materiality Rating Model and therefore do not meet the criteria for the promotion of environmental or social characteristics; and - (v) investments in bonds not issued by companies, such as government bonds.
+- (i) ancillary liquid assets (i.e. bank deposit at sight) which are held for the purposes of liquidity management; - (ii) bank deposits, money market instruments or money market funds held for treasury purposes; - (iii) derivatives for hedging purposes; - (iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5), or that are not covered by the ESG Materiality Rating Model, and such companies that do not qualify as sustainable investments.
+These companies do not meet the criteria for the promotion of environmental or social characteristics; and - (v) investments in bonds not issued by companies, such as government bonds.